Alex-Rafter/shortlist-plus/readme.md

 <details>
 <summary>More</summary>

-If you want to get stuck in with the store's logic open  ./store.js.
-This might be useful if, for example, you want to add any other reactive (link) data that is available to all the components used, and any related methods.
+If you want to get stuck in with the store's logic open  /js/shortlist-plus/components/Store.js.
+This might be useful if, for example, you want to add to the (reactive) global state available to all the components used.

+If you want to learn more about the store, check out the [global state management info on the petite vue docs](https://github.com/vuejs/petite-vue#user-content-global-state-management)

 </details>